 The Cheapest and Most Expensive Stock Markets in 2026

-The US stock market is trading at the 98.7th percentile of its entire history since 1880.
-Taiwan has hit an all-time high CAPE ratio.
-Meanwhile, Indonesia sits at the 8th percentile and the Philippines at the 20th.
+The US stock market is trading at the 99th percentile of its entire history since 1880.
+Taiwan and South Korea have hit all-time-high CAPE ratios.
+Meanwhile, Indonesia is below the 1st percentile and the Philippines at the 13th.
 The spread between the cheapest and most expensive markets hasn't been this wide in years.

 What Is CAPE and Why Does It Matter?